beringenspark/project_2/README.md

 Product Service - Used to perform CRUD operations on Products.

-Order Service - Submits orders for existing products and attempts to withdraw payment from the authneticated user's account by sending a request to Payment Service.
+Order Service - Manages orders and order submissions for existing products and attempts to withdraw payment from the authneticated user's account by sending a request to Payment Service.

 Payment Service - A downstream service of product service.
 Can submit payments (deduct from account balance) and refund payments (add to account balance).